Constantius II: Augustus in the east

 Soon after, Constantius met his brothers in Pannonia at Sirmium to formalize the partition of the empire.
 Constantius received the eastern provinces, including Constantinople, Thrace, Asia Minor, Syria, Egypt, and Cyrenaica; Constantine received Britannia, Gaul, Hispania, and Mauretania; and Constans, initially under the supervision of Constantine II, received Italy, Africa, Illyricum, Pannonia, Macedonia, and Achaea.

 Constantius then hurried east to Antioch to resume the war with Persia.
 While Constantius was away from the eastern frontier in early 337, King Shapur II assembled a large army, which included war elephants, and launched an attack on Roman territory, laying waste to Mesopotamia and putting the city of Nisibis under siege.
 Despite initial success, Shapur lifted his siege after his army missed an opportunity to exploit a collapsed wall.
 When Constantius learned of Shapur's withdrawal from Roman territory, he prepared his army for a counter-attack.

-Constantius repeatedly defended the eastern border against invasions by the aggressive Sassanid Empire under Shapur.
+Constantius repeatedly defended the eastern border against invasions by the Sassanid Empire under Shapur.
 These conflicts were mainly limited to Sassanid sieges of the major fortresses of Roman Mesopotamia, including Nisibis (Nusaybin), Singara, and Amida (Diyarbakir).
 Although Shapur seems to have been victorious in most of these confrontations, the Sassanids were able to achieve little.
 However, the Romans won a decisive victory at the Battle of Narasara, killing Shapur's brother, Narses.
 Ultimately, Constantius was able to push back the invasion, and Shapur failed to make any significant gains.

-Meanwhile, Constantine II desired to retain control of Constans' realm, leading the brothers into open conflict.
+Meanwhile, Constantine II desired to retain control of Constans's realm, leading the brothers into open conflict.
 Constantine was killed in 340 near Aquileia during an ambush.
 As a result, Constans took control of his deceased brother's realms and became sole ruler of the Western two-thirds of the empire.
-This division lasted until 350, when Constans was assassinated by forces loyal to the usurper Magnentius.
+This division lasted until January 350, when Constans was assassinated by forces loyal to the usurper Magnentius.